Matchmaking is a crucial part of every multiplayer game. But it's difficult to build from scratch.

 This all runs in the public cloud, using Kubernetes and Redis, scaling the resources it needs appropriately.
 The system diagram below explains how this works after the system has been deployed to a public cloud:

+The gateway sends game match details to the clients.
+The gateway could also send login tokens to the players in said parties.
+These tokens contain the authentication details and address needed to connect clients to the relevant game instance.
+The game developer provides the logic to then connect the clients to the game instance using this token.
 The result is a fully customizable matchmaking system that takes advantage of Kubernetes to scale, whilst the game developer has only had to provide the logic for the matchers and clients.

 The matchers rely on metaproperties associated with the waiting parties and matches in order to make assignments.
 By default, waiting parties have a “game type” label, party structure, and min/max size.
 Developers can assign additional custom labels as well, so they can have complete flexibility over how their matchmaking logic works.